-MARK 5:1-20 LUKE 8:26-39 MATTHEW 8:28-34 28.
-And when he 1.
-And having crossed the 26.
-And they sailed to had come to the sea, they came into the the country of the opposite bank, 528 Gaderenes, which is country of Gaderanes. into the country of opposite to Galilee.
-2. And when he left the ship, immediately there 27.
-And when he had the Gergesenes, met him out of the tombs gone out of the ship two demoniacs, who had come a man possessed by an into the land, there from among the unclean spirit, 3.
-Who met him a certain had a dwelling among the man out of the city, tombs, met him: tombs, 529 and no man and they were who had devils for fierce beyond could bind him, not even along time, and wore with chains: 4.
-Because measure, so that no clothes, and did frequently, when he had no man could pass not dwell in a house, along that road. been bound with fetters but among the tombs.
-29. And, lo, they and chains, the chains 28.
-When he saw cried out, saying, were torn asunder by Jesus, he cried out, him, and the fetters were and fell down before What have we to him, 530 and said with do with thee, Jesus, broken in pieces, so that Son of God?
-Hast no man could tame him. a loud voice, What 5.
-And always, day and thou come hither have I to do with thee, night, he was in the Jesus, Son of the Most before the time to toment us?
-30. And mountains, and among High God?
-I beseech thee, do not torment at a distance from the tombs, crying, and cutting himself with them there was a me.
-29. For he was herd of many swine stones.
-6. And when he commanding the feeding.
-31. And saw Jesus at a distance. unclean spirit to go he ran and worshipped out of the man: for the devils entreated him, saying, If thou him: 7.
-And, crying with a many times it had loud voice, he said.
-What cast us out, permit seized him, and he us to remove into have I to do with thee. was bound by chains, the herd of swine.
-Jesus, Son of the Most and kept in fetters, 32.
-And he said to High God?
-I adjure thee and he broke the by God, that thou do not chains, and was them, Go.
-And when they had gone out, they went away into the heard of swine.
-And, lo, the whole herd was carried headlong into the sea, and perished in the waters.
-33. And those who had the charge of them fled; and going away into the city, they related all things, and what had happened to the demoniacs.
+27. And when he had gone out of the ship into the land, there met him a certain man out of the city, who had devils for along time, and wore no clothes, and did not dwell in a house, but among the tombs.
+28. When he saw Jesus, he cried out, and fell down before him, ^{f530} and said with a loud voice.
+What have I to do with thee, Jesus, Son of the Most High God?
+I beseech thee, do not torment me.
+29. For he was commanding the unclean spirit to go out of the man: for many times it had seized him, and he was bound by chains, and kept in fetters, and he broke the chains, and was driven by the devil into the deserts.
+30. And Jesus asked him, saying, What is thy name?
+And he said, Legion: for many devils had herd was carried headlong into the sea, and perished in the waters.
+33. And those who had the charge of them fled: and going away into the city, they related all things, and what had happened to the demoniacs.
 34. And, lo, the whole city went out to meet Jesus: and when they saw him, they entreated him, that he would depart from their territories.